This post may contain affiliate links. Check out our disclosure for more information.

 You can calculate the value of your RV using J.D.
 Power’s RV valuation tool here.

-Make sure to select the exact options that your RV has as the wrong selection will affect the price and could give you an incorrect valuation.
+*Make sure to select the exact options that your RV has, not just the base value, as the wrong selection will affect the price and could give you an incorrect valuation.

-If you’re unsure, do a detailed check over your RV to ensure you know exactly what systems and options it has.
+If you’re unsure, thoroughly inspect your RV to ensure you know exactly what systems and options it has.

 Once you’re done, you’ll be taken to your final valuation page with a breakdown of your RV’s resale value, including the suggested list price, low retail, and average retail price: